Basic Meeting Format

 CoDA Guide to Sharing

 As we pursue our recovery, it is important for each of us to speak, as we are able.
 Many of us find speaking among others, especially strangers, a very difficult task.
 We encourage people to begin slowly and carefully.
 It is the intention of every CoDA member and group not to ridicule or embarrass anyone.
-Nothing that is shared is unimportant or stupid.
+Nothing that is shared is unimportant or insignificant.
 The sharing of our experiences is best done with “I” statements.
 “Crosstalk” and “feedback” are discouraged.

 What is “Crosstalk”?